Topical PISA Quiz Task — Generating Test Items

 Quality Criteria

 The following quality criteria will in various ways be taken into account.
+Scoring will be done by OECD readers who currently work with the development of PISA tests.

-- Topical relevance and coherence
+- Topical relevance, coherence, and clarity

 - Diversity of set of test items i.e. the distribution of different types of item